Exposure to Natural Light Improves Workplace Performance

 "The extent to which daylight exposure impacts office workers is remarkable," said study co-author Ivy Cheung, a Neuroscience doctoral candidate at Northwestern University.
 "Day-shift office workers' quality of life and sleep may be improved via emphasis on light exposure and lighting levels in current offices as well as in the design of future offices," said Cheung.

 The study group comprised 49 day-shift office workers — 27 in windowless workplaces and 22 in workplaces with windows.
 Health-related quality of life was measured using the Short Form-36 (SF-36), and sleep quality was evaluated with the Pittsburgh Sleep Quality Index (PSQI).
 Light exposure, activity, and sleep were measured by actigraphy in a representative subset of 21 participants — 10 in windowless workplaces and 11 in workplaces with windows.

 Daylight and Circadian Rhythms

-Disruptions of circadian rhythms is directly linked to sleep disorders.
-Abnormal circadian rhythms have also been associated with obesity, diabetes, depression, bipolar disorder and seasonal affective disorder (SAD).
+Disruptions of circadian rhythms are directly linked to sleep disorders.
+Abnormal circadian rhythms have also been associated with obesity, diabetes, depression, bipolar disorder, and seasonal affective disorder (SAD).

 The “master clock” that controls circadian rhythms consists of a group of nerve cells in the brain called the suprachiasmatic nucleus, or SCN.
 The SCN contains about 20,000 nerve cells and is located in the hypothalamus.
 Destruction of the SCN results in the complete absence of a regular sleep-wake cycle.